StackVista/stackstate-docs/configure/opentelemetry/manual-instrumentation/mappings.md

 3) In the top input field you can fill in the following
    1) `name = "<YOUR service.name VALUE>"`
    2) For Example `name = "RDS Database: Service Name"`.
-4) This will then only show this new component.
+4) You will then see the component that was created with the trace.

 ![Topology Perspective - service.name](../../../.gitbook/assets/otel_topology_view_filter.png)